thomassie/thomassie.github.io/Storms.md

 - How many storms reaching the category 'hurricane'/'typhoon' occur in the Atlantic and Pacific oceans?
 - How strong are they?
-- Is there a pattern with respect to where storm arise and disappear again?
+- Is there a pattern with respect to where storms arise and disappear again?
 What does it look like?
 - What were the strongest storms ever recorded and where did they appear?

-These are pretty simple questions and the dataset should be able to answer them.
-But before diving into the numbers the data set has to prepared for analysis.
+These are rather simple questions and the dataset should be able to answer them.
+But before diving into the numbers the data set has to be prepared for analysis.
 I describe the way that I have done this [here](StormDataPreparation.md).